ssolders/npm-module-boilerplate/README.md

 ## npm-module-boilerplate (vue.js)

-Basic boilerplate project for creating and transpiling ES2015 modules that can be published to npm.
+Basic boilerplate project for creating components (Vue.js) and transpiling them to ES2015 modules that can be published to npm.

 To run: